 Resistance exercise is the best way to slow down the loss of muscle strength that occurs with aging, and I believe that everyone should do some type of resistance exercise (moving your muscles against an opposing force) as part of their regular exercise program.
-I have always recommended joining a gym and using the weight training (Nautilus-type) machines there, but now, because of COVID-19, we are staying away from our local gym and had to find a way to do our resistance exercises at home.
+I have always recommended joining a gym and using the weight training (Nautilus-type) machines there, but because of COVID-19 we stayed away from our local gym and had to find a way to do our resistance exercises at home.
+Now we have found that we prefer our home strength training routine and plan to stick with it.

 With aging, everyone will lose muscle size and strength, which markedly increases risk for: